 Panoramic Ridge Trail: The most popular trail in Claremont Canyon is the Stonewall-Panoramic Ridge Trail, also referred to as the East/West Trail at its upper end.
 The trail starts at the Stonewall Road entrance to the Claremont Canyon Regional Preserve and climbs steeply up the northern ridge of Claremont Canyon for about a half-mile, enabling hikers to enjoy spectacular vistas of almost the entire San Francisco Bay Region.
 The trail then levels out as it runs easterly for a half mile along the crest of ridge before beginning to climb steeply once again.
 Around this point, property ownership changes from the East Bay Regional Park District to UC Berkeley's Hill Campus.
 An unmarked, narrow trail called the Side Hill Trail angles off to the right through a small stand of French broom then transverses to a relatively undisturbed south-facing slope that features a wonderful array of spring and early summer wildflowers as it climbs gently to reach Grizzly Peak Boulevard at about 1,600 feet elevation.
 The Side Hill Trail intersects Grizzly Peak Boulevard about .8 miles north of Four Corners intersection with Claremont Avenue/Fish Ranch Road.

-Derby Creek/Dwight Canyon/Clark Kerr Trail: The Stonewall-Panoramic Ridge can also be reached via a small canyon, called Derby Creek Canyon, or sometimes Dwight Canyon, just to the north of Claremont Canyon's watershed.
-Dwight Canyon has a steep, rocky, exposed trail that is accessible from the back side of UC's Clark Kerr Campus.
-This path is currently being upgraded by volunteers from Take to the Hills who have installed 175 stairs from locally milled eucalyptus.
+Derby Creek/Clark Kerr Trail: The Stonewall-Panoramic Ridge can also be reached via a small canyon, called Derby Creek Canyon, or sometimes referred to as Dwight Canyon, just to the north of Claremont Canyon's watershed.
+Derby Creek Canyon has a steep, rocky, exposed trail that is accessible from the back side of UC's Clark Kerr Campus.
+This path is currently being upgraded by volunteers from Take to the Hills who have installed over 200 stairs from locally milled eucalyptus.

 Gwin Canyon Trail: Equally interesting, but less traveled, is the trail that begins at the end of Norfolk Road (very limited parking) on the south side of Claremont Canyon and continues down its side canyon, called Gwin Canyon, on Park District land.
 At present, this trail dead-ends on the slope above Claremont Creek, though we hope to see it connect someday to a network of fire roads on UC land.